 All sensors include the sensitive element (sensor head) located in the machine, where the displacement needs to be measured, and sensor electronics, typically located in the Magnetic Bearing Controller (MBC).

-A speed sensor provides the AMB with information about the rotational speed and the angular position of the rotor needed for adjusting the control parameters as speed changes and enabling the rotor unbalance cancellation.
+A speed sensor provides the active magnetic bearing with information about the rotational speed and the angular position of the rotor needed for adjusting the control parameters as speed changes and enabling the rotor unbalance cancellation.
 Calnetix uses two types of dedicated speed sensors.
-Both sensors utilize a source of a DC magnetic field, a Hall-effect element measuring that field and a feature on the rotor, such as a notch modulating the field.
+Both sensors utilize a source of a DC magnetic field, a Hall-effect element measuring that field and a feature on the rotor, such as a notch modulating the magnetic field.

 Backup bearings provide support for the rotating assembly when the magnetic bearing system is deactivated, and provide rotor support in the event of an overload of the magnetic bearings or a failure of some component of the magnetic bearings.
 In normal operation, the backup bearings are not active as they will have a small radial and axial clearance to the rotating assembly.
 This clearance is at most one-half of the magnetic bearing air gap and typically considerably smaller.